Fractional Chern insulator with higher Chern number in optical lattice

-We consider ultracold fermionic atoms trapped in a bilayer checkerboard optical lattice as illustrated in Fig.~\ref{fig:model-and-bands}a.
-The corresponding lattice model of this system is illustrated in Fig.~\ref{fig:model-and-bands}b, while the monolayer lattice model~\cite{PhysRevLett.106.236803}, which displays various intralayer hopping terms, is shown in Fig.~\ref{fig:model-and-bands}c.
-The Hamiltonian of this system can be written as
+\textit{Topological flat band.}---We consider ultracold fermionic atoms confined in a bilayer checkerboard optical lattice, as schematically illustrated in Fig.~\ref{fig:model-and-bands}(a).
+The corresponding lattice model is shown in Fig.~\ref{fig:model-and-bands}(b), while the hopping structure of a single checkerboard layer is depicted in Fig.~\ref{fig:model-and-bands}(d).
+Each layer hosts a topological flat band with Chern number $C=1$, realized through complex nearest-neighbor hopping and additional longer-range tunneling terms.